roman-milk/roman-milk.github.io/student-teacher.md

  Back in class everything seemed normal.
 No-one would make a head count but if they did there was one missing.
 The teacher was curled up in the store room silently sobbing.
 As exhausted as she was it was impossible to sleep.
 At every sound she started in fear, but the door remained closed until the end of classes.

  Jessie desperately needed to escape this nightmare and needed some time alone to plan how that might be possible.
 Three more whole days were ahead of her and she just hoped the worst was over.
 They had saved her and protected her from that disgusting bully so maybe if she did as she was told they wouldn't humiliate her any more.
-Report_Story #2